broadinstitute/carmen-analysis/README.md

 2. Open Terminal on your computer.

+3. If you are using a MacOS system, you will need to install the Xcode Command Line Tools.
+Run the following command in your terminal: ``xcode-select --install``.

-3. Set the current working directory to the location where you want the cloned directory.
+4. Set the current working directory to the location where you want the cloned directory.
 (Use the command ``cd`` to change the path and use the command `ls` to show what files you have available in sub-folders along the file path.)

-3. Clone the repository.
+5. Clone the repository.
 From your terminal, type ``git clone https://github.com/broadinstitute/carmen-analysis``

 ## Content Description of Cloned Directory